 Add those up, divide by total hires in the measurement period, and you have your cost-per-hire.
 Track it quarterly at minimum - monthly if you’re hiring at volume.

-SHRM's 2025 Benchmarking Report puts the national average at $4,700 per hire - but that number has been climbing.
-Executive cost-per-hire hit $35,879, up 113% from 2017 and 21% from 2022, according to the same SHRM report.
-The gap between executive and non-executive hiring costs is widening every year.
+SHRM’s 2025 Benchmarking Report puts the national average cost per hire at $5,475 for non-executive roles - up from prior years and still climbing.
+Executive average cost per hire hit $35,879, up 113% from 2017 and 21% from 2022, according to the same SHRM 2025 Benchmarking Report.
+Executive and non-executive hiring costs are diverging further every year.

-Meanwhile, Appcast's Recruitment Marketing Benchmark Report found that both cost-per-application and cost-per-hire rose sharply in 2025 despite a softer labor market.
-The culprit?
+Meanwhile, Appcast’s Recruitment Marketing Benchmark Report found that both cost-per-application and cost-per-hire rose sharply in 2025 despite a softer labor market.
+Why?
 Shifts in job board pricing and programmatic ad models.
-Even in a cooling job market, hiring isn't getting cheaper.
+Hiring isn’t getting cheaper, even in a cooling job market.

-These figures represent direct recruiting costs only.
+Direct recruiting costs only tell part of the story.
 Factor in vacancy costs, bad-hire expenses, and onboarding investments, and the real number climbs dramatically higher.
+Tracking recruitment funnel benchmarks at each stage helps identify exactly where spend is being wasted.

-The $4,700 average is useful as a starting point, but your recruiting team needs role-specific benchmarks to set realistic budgets.
-According to data compiled from SHRM and ScoutLogic's 2025 analysis, costs vary dramatically based on what you're hiring for.
+Starting with $5,475 is fine for orientation, but your recruiting team needs role-specific cost per hire benchmarks to set realistic budgets.
+Compensation is the largest variable in that equation - teams that use salary benchmarking tools can calibrate offers more precisely and reduce the offer rejections that inflate cost-per-hire.
+According to data compiled from SHRM and ScoutLogic’s 2025 analysis, costs vary dramatically based on what you’re hiring for.

 By Role Seniority

 Notice the 12x cost gap between entry-level and executive hiring.
-If your recruiting team treats every role with the same process and budget, you're either overspending on entry-level roles or underinvesting in executive searches.
+Treating every role with the same process and budget means either overspending on entry-level roles or underinvesting in executive searches.

 By Industry